node-red/node-red.github.io/docs/creating-nodes/properties.md

  - `oneditprepare` is called immediately before the dialog is displayed.
  - `oneditsave` is called when the edit dialog is okayed.
+ - `oneditcancel` is called when the edit dialog is cancelled.
+ - `oneditdelete` is called when the delete button in a configuration node's edit dialog is pressed.

 For example, when the Inject node is configured to repeat, it stores the configuration as a cron-like string: `1,2 * * * *`.
 The node defines an `oneditprepare` function that can parse that string and present a more